How to Get a Financing Deal

 When you talk to the Finance Manager, give them a chance to beat the best interest rate you received.
 The Finance Manager works on commission and will usually try to beat or match your best rate if you give him a chance.
 Ask him what kind of rate he can give you and do not be embarrassed to show him your outside lending quote.
 If he cannot match it, then feel free to use your outside financing.

-Step 3 - More Financing Tips
+Step 3 - Prepare for the Financing Office

 - Insurance You can change insurance providers anytime so it's not critical to worry about while you are closing the deal.
 However, the type of car you buy can greatly affect your premium, so be sure to consider that while budgeting.
 It's always a good idea to make sure you have a competitive policy and a change in vehicle can serve as a reminder to see what's out there.